andoeme/andoeme.github.io/README.md

 ## Who I am

-Hi I'm a **web and software developer** from Berlin.
+Hi I'm a **web, software and game developer** from Berlin.
 As well I'm a **passionate learner, language lover, musician and novelist**.
 In my free time I exercise to become a traceur and always learn something new!

 ![Photograph of Melanie](https://avatars2.githubusercontent.com/u/42304542?s=460&v=4)